chronologic/chronologic/audit/code-review/UpgradeableToken.md

   enum UpgradeState {Unknown, NotAllowed, WaitingForAgent, ReadyToUpgrade, Upgrading}

   /**
-   * Somebody has upgraded some of his tokens.
+   * Somebody has upgraded some of their tokens.
    */
   // BK Ok
   event Upgrade(address indexed _from, address indexed _to, uint256 _value);